 Planned Unit & Clustered Development

-Because none of the previously approved subdivisions has yielded any new development to date and because of the interest in developing downtown Irvington with a mixed-use concept, the Planning Commission endeavored to educate itself regarding the efficacy of potentially creating and including a Planned Unit/Cluster Development ordinance in the Town’s Zoning Ordinance.
+Because none of the previously approved subdivisions has yielded any new development to date and because of the interest in developing downtown Irvington with a mixed-use concept, the Planning Commission endeavored to educate itself in approximately 2018 regarding the efficacy of potentially creating and including a Planned Unit/Cluster Development ordinance in the Town’s Zoning Ordinance.
 This new, more flexible type of zoning has been popular and useful in urban areas for many years and is also finding more acceptance in rural and small-town settings.
 The flexibility allowed under a Planned Unit Development accommodates a developer’s interest in more intensive development in exchange for requiring additional up-front planning that lays the groundwork for the type and character of development a locality wants to see occur.
 The following is provided as additional background information for this plan.

 As defined in the Code of Virginia, a “Planned Unit Development (PUD) means a form of development characterized by unified site design for a variety of housing types and densities, clustering of buildings, common open space, and a mix of building types and land uses in which project planning and density calculation are performed for the entire development rather than on an individual lot basis.”